 Some peoples wonder about the differences between “Aboriginal”, “First Nations”, “Metis”, “Inuit”, “First Peoples” and “Indigenous”.

 Aboriginal and Indigenous are terms that include First Nations, Inuit, and Métis.
 These are all discrete cultural and political groups of peoples within Canada.
-Some people consider “Aboriginal” a political word imposed upon the First Peoples of Canada, and instead prefer to use their specific identity (i.e. First Nations, or the name of their specific First Nation; Métis; or Inuit).
+Some people consider Aboriginal a political word imposed upon the First Nations, Métis, and Inuit of Canada, and instead prefer to use their specific identity (i.e. First Nation – or ideally, the name of the specific First Nation; Métis; or Inuit).
 The First Peoples Principles of Learning was named as such in order to be inclusive while not using the imposed term of Aboriginal.

 Do The Principles Apply to All First Peoples?